iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week8.rst

 .........................................

 Remember that one of the things we should check is whether or not our samples have "similar enough" variances - if they do, then we can use the pooled variance form of the independent *t*-test, rather than "Welch's *t*-test".
-SPSS will ...
+SPSS will actually do both versions of the test for us, but we should still check whether it's a valid assumption using the **Descriptive Statistics**.

-To check this ourselves, though, we can use the **Descriptive Statistics**.
 Before we do that, though, make sure to **Split** the data by period, so that there is a row in the output table for each time period.

 .. warning::